 Closed off from the world, the oppression within the borders of North Korea has been uncovered little by little by extensive research and by defectors who have managed to escape the regime.

 Apart from the tentative number of killings recorded in “Mapping Crimes Against Humanity in North Korea,” human rights are continually violated under the Kim regime as citizens continue to live in conditions of scarcity.
-Some tourists who have dared travel to the North recount how they
+Some tourists who have dared travel to the North recount how they were followed around during their entire visit.

 Early on, the first president and founder of North Korea Kim Il Sung established an official policy of “self-reliance,” cutting North Korea off from any diplomatic or financial need from the world.
 Communication is very closely monitored and much of it is restricted.
 Inhabitants are fed news from state-controlled programming.
 Korean Central Television (KCTV) usually begins with news at 3 p.m., reporting on the leadership’s latest developments.
 Documentaries and films are aired repeatedly, while the regular news airs at 5, 8, and 10 p.m. for no more than 20 minutes, The Guardian reports.
 All other programs—dramas, music shows, and even songs—must be cleared by the government.
 Laden with the regime’s ideologies, these programs are duly planned and their plots revolve around the regime.